SamuelMelian/DAS-G01-2025/Iteration-3/Decisions/0007 – route-optimization-algorithm-selection.md

 * Good, because algorithms are interchangeable and easy to extend.
 * Good, because it isolates the varying route-optimization behavior behind a common interface, avoiding conditional logic scattered across the codebase.
 * Good, because supports runtime flexibility and dynamic selection.
-* Good, because promotes decoupling and testability by isolating algorithm behavior.
+* Good, because isolating algorithms improves clarity and testability, allowing each optimization strategy to evolve independently.
-* Bad, because more classes to manage; requires disciplined packaging and naming to avoid sprawl.
+* Bad, because strategies may diverge over time if shared behavior is duplicated, introducing subtle inconsistencies unless common logic is refactored.
 * Bad, because needs a well-defined selector to avoid scattering “which algorithm” logic across the codebase.

 ## 0007-2–Template-Method